-Beau Jessup never suspected she would turn her far-fetched idea into a million dollar business…
+This young teen never suspected she would turn her far-fetched idea into a million-dollar business…naming babies.

 From Little Things…

 Once in China, Beau’s dad introduced her to a business colleague who asked Beau to suggest an English name for her three-year-old daughter.